yboulaamane/cdd-toolbox/CONTRIBUTING.md

 1. **Create or Update a Section**
    - If your resource doesn’t fit an existing section, create a new one.
    - Provide a short description for the section.
-   - Add the section title to the Table of Contents.
+   - Add the section title to the Contents.

 2. **Add a Resource**
    - Check existing entries to avoid duplicates.
    - Format new entries as:
      ```
-     * [project-name](http://example.com/) – Short description ending with a period.
+     * [project-name](http://example.com/) - Short description ending with a period.
      ```
    - Keep descriptions short and clear (one sentence).
    - If the tool has unique features, list them in bullet points beneath the main entry.